La Basse Cour: B&B near Alencon, Normandy

 The church presbytery dates from 1774 (around the same time that "La Basse Cour" was built) and nowadays houses the Mairie.

-See our "Where to Eat" page for further details, opening hours and closing days.
+See our "Where to Eat" page for further details, opening hours and so on.

 Ancinnes in the Second World War - the Resistance and Liberation